 MEM10105 – Certificate I in Engineering, 52770WA – Certificate I in Wider Opportunities for Work*

-The Weld to Life® Program delivered at Rockingham PCYC, is an intervention program focusing on young people who have committed an offence or are at risk of offending.
-Delivered in partnership with South Metropolitan TAFE, the program offers a range of individual development programs to enhance work readiness.
+The Weld to Life Program delivered at Rockingham PCYC, funded and delivered by the South Metropolitan TAFE, is an intervention program focusing on young people who have committed an offence or are at risk of offending.
+The program offers a range of individual development programs to enhance work readiness.

 It aims is to reduce offending behaviour in the Rockingham/Kwinana area through engaging young people in an intensive work-ready training program that offers participants the chance to learn technical skills in a hands-on environment.